Josef Špaček violin

 Josef Špaček studied with Itzhak Perlman at The Juilliard School in New York, Ida Kavafian and Jaime Laredo at the Curtis Institute of Music in Philadelphia, and with Jaroslav Foltýn at the Prague Conservatory.
 He was laureate of the International Queen Elisabeth Competition in Brussels, and won top prizes at the Michael Hill International Violin Competition in New Zealand, the Carl Nielsen International Violin Competition in Denmark and the Young Concert Artists International Auditions in New York.

-He has served as concertmaster of the Czech Philharmonic Orchestra, the youngest in its history.
+He served as concertmaster of the Czech Philharmonic Orchestra, the youngest in ist history.
 The orchestra named him “Associate Artist” as of January 2016.
-He will leave this post by the end of the 2019/20 season in order to devote himself exclusively to his solo career.
+He held this post until the end of the 2019/20 season and has since devoted himself exclusively to his solo career.

 Makropulos classical music agency